zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 are referred to as _labs_.
 You've already completed a few of them!
 In all labs, you follow a similar process:

-- Work in the provided files, testing out potential solutions: In this lab, for instance, code will need to be written in `calculator.rb` to pass the tests
+- Work in the provided files, testing out potential solutions: in this lab, for instance, code will need to be written in `calculator.rb` to pass the tests
 - Run `learn` to print the tests at any point while you're writing your code
 - Read the error messages produced by running the tests